 See also David’s Sussex web profile

-- Clionadh Raleigh, a Professor in Political Geography, concentrates on conflict, political geography and data analysis in the context of African security and emerging trends and dynamics in political violence.
+- Clionadh Raleigh, Professor in Political Geography, concentrates on conflict, political geography and data analysis in the context of African security and emerging trends and dynamics in political violence.

 Clionadh Raleigh’s research is focused on conflict patterns within and across African states.
 It builds on the Armed Conflict Location and Event Data Project that she created and now directs.
 Through the real-time disaggregated information available on political violence, Clionadh develops models to test the spatial and temporal patterns of violent agents, civilian risk, changes in conflict dynamics and correlates of violent actions.
 She leads the ‘Geographies of Political Violence’ Project (GEOPV), which is funded by the European Research Council.
 Both the ACLED and GEOPV work actively engages governments, development agents and agencies, and humanitarian communities.
 The findings from ongoing research and real-time data are published monthly in the ACLED Trend Reports.